BEST FRENCH PRESS COFFEE MAKERS 2002

 Your first big choice is the material of the beaker.
-Glass has a nice classic feel to it, and lets you see the coffee level, but it doesn’t retain heat as well as stainless steel.
+Most of us like coffee hot.
+Glass has a nice classic feel to it, and lets you see the coffee level, but it doesn’t retain heat as well as stainless steel french presses.
 It definitely doesn’t hold heat as well as double-wall stainless steel.
 We tried a few other materials in the camping test, but none of them quite measured up.

 The most unpleasant part of French press coffee is the last few sips, which can be unpleasantly gritty.
-Our tests show that there’s no magic formula for getting a clean cup.
+Our tests show that there’s no magic formula for getting a clean cup using a French press brewer.
 Some manufacturers use a silicone gasket around the outside, some use the classic spring.
 Some use a two-layer mesh while others do a single layer.
 None of these things is a silver bullet.
 Check out the individual reviews for stats on how much grit each filter let through.

 Basic dishwashing will get almost all of the coffee grounds out of your carafe and filter, but every now and again, you’ll want to take apart the filter mechanism and get the last little bits out.
 None of the French presses in our test had any exciting way to avoid this, so you’re stuck with the job if you like the coffee.

 We tried a whole range of French presses from $19 to $100 to see what your money buys you.
 Our conclusion is unsurprising — the cheapest models aren’t very good while the most expensive aren’t so incredible to be worth the extra cash.
 The sweet spot appears to be $30‒40.

 >>> See Our Favorite French Presses for Camping